zazuko/rdfjs-elements/packages/rdf-editor/README.md

 # rdf-editor

-An text editor custom element which parses and serializes RDF/JS Quads using a selected RDF format.
+A text editor custom element which parses and serializes RDF/JS Quads using a selected RDF format.

 ## Usage